ChungkingLDY/bml4rsgo-matlab-code/README.md

 After setting these parameters, run `main.m`.

-Due to the large number of iterations and macro replications, **parallel computing on a high-performance computing (HPC) platform is strongly recommended**.
+Due to the large number of iterations and macro replications, parallel computing on a high-performance computing (HPC) platform is strongly recommended.

 ### Oracle Policy Requirements